edward2550/README/README.md

   </a>
 </p>

-Previously an Amazon Full-Stack Software Engineer, I am motivated by the power of technology as a tool for positive change, with a background in Math, Physics, and Business Management.
+ Full-Stack Software Engineer, I am motivated by the power of technology as a tool for positive change, with a background in Math, sports and Business Management.

-See [my website](https://shawncharles.com) for more information!
+See [my website](https://edward2nunez.netlify.app) for more information!

 <h1 align="center">Projects</h1>